uva-eng-time-series-sp21/coronato-nicholas/README.md

 # Nick Coronato

+Please select "presentation_SYS5581_coronato.rmd" or "presentation_SYS5581_coronato.pdf" to view the final analysis markdown and presentation.

 This research involves analysis of data from 2015-2020 in order to understand passenger trends in commercial aviation.
 Data is open source and provided by the US Bureau of Transportation Statistics (BTS).
 Revenue Passenger Miles, a key indicator of an airline’s operational